 The Science Museum was a popular attraction for the few sentient beings who regularly visited Earth each year.
 It was one of the most popular spots on the annual city tours operated by skilled hover-bus guides.
 As one discerning Venturian once put it, “It is not so much that the place has so many exhibits, it’s the fact that the museum contains so many truly unique items that makes Earth lucky to have it!”

-Of course, being from the infamous world of luck-worshipping gamblers, the typical Venturian might also weigh the odds of the benefits of seeing Earth against the considerable risk of running into the notorious Cabal of Super-Criminals, who ruthlessly dominated most of the United Planet worlds. (*)
+Of course, being from the infamous world of luck-worshipping gamblers, the typical Venturian might also weigh the odds of the benefits of seeing Earth against the considerable risk of running into the notorious Legion of Ultra-Villains, who ruthlessly dominated most of the United Planet worlds. (*)

 [(*) Editor’s note: See Legion of Super-Heroes: Heroes No More?]

 While the crowds filled the spacious exhibit halls each day, the massive museum was quiet at night as automated maintenance droids hummed along the halls and carefully completed their preprogrammed duties to make certain each exhibit was properly cleaned and cared for as its nature dictated.

 There was one lone human occupant of the Space Museum every evening.
 He was the custodian who routinely made certain the droids were working properly.
 It was a rather dull job, but then again, most residents of the beleaguered planet were thankful for any peaceful occupation or attraction that was free from the malicious and often deadly antics of the Legion of Ultra-Villains.

 A serious-looking young man with short red hair paced the silent halls and occasionally stopped to inspect an exhibit before continuing on his rounds.
 He looked up rather wistfully at a crystalline case that contained a set of coins.
 “President Booth commemorative coins.
 I wonder what would have happened to our country if that crazy actor Lincoln hadn’t shot John Wilkes Boothe?”